jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 ## 2.x Prototypes

-Prototypes in JavaScript are a way for objects to inherit from each other.
-Unlike C++ or Java, which are both classical languages, JavaScript is prototypal which is a form of inheritance where objects serve as prototypes to an instance.
-This prototypes can inherit from each other through something commonly known as the prototype chain.
+Prototypes in JavaScript are a way for objects to inherit from one another.
+Unlike C++ or Java, which are both classical languages, JavaScript is prototypal which is a form of inheritance where objects serve as prototypes of an instance.
+These prototypes inherit from each other through what is known as the prototype chain.
 With v8 we can achieve the same inheritance model with the `v8::FunctionTemplate` class.

-In order to define a functions prototype a function template must be created.
+In order to define a function's prototype - a function template must be created.

 ```c++
 v8::Local<v8::FunctionTemplate> f_tpl = v8::FunctionTemplate::New();